 |Cafe Caboclo ‘Torrado e Moido’ ||4.15/5|

-Because does a great job of displaying what we know and love about Brazilian coffee, it was a no–brainer as our top pick.
+Because this brand does a great job of displaying what we know and love about Brazilian coffee, it was a no-brainer as our top pick.

-Another dark roast, we wouldn’t necessarily recommend this to lovers of lighter African coffees, but we also recommend it to people who love super dark roasts.
+A particularly dark roast, we wouldn’t recommend this to lovers of medium and light roasts.
 We are also very curious as to how this would taste as a light roast.

 Pilao Coffee is the most popular coffee in the one of the most popular coffee regions of the world, so of course, it has to be on this list.
-With that being said, this coffee isn’t going to knock you out.
+With that being said, this coffee isn’t going to knock your socks off.
 It still holds characteristics that you expect from a Brazilian coffee, but they aren’t as nuanced as our top two picks.

-The best way to think about this coffee is that it’s Brazil’s version of Folgers.
-Except it’s better than Folgers.
-When you buy this coffee, you can buy a lot of it at a price that won’t set you back.
+The best way to think about this coffee is that it’s Brazil’s version of Folgers, though the flavors are somewhat more interesting.
+When you buy this coffee, you can buy a lot of it at a very reasonable price.
 If you ever find yourself in a Brazilian diner, don’t be surprised if you find yourself having a cup of Pilao.

 This coffee is interesting because it certainly isn’t on the specialty radar, but finds itself in a bitter rivalry with its competitor at number 3 – Pilao Coffee.

-Word on the street says that people who drink Pilao also drink Cafe Caboclo.
-From what we can gather, loyalists to the tin can (Folgers’ style bulk coffee) switch between the two quite a bit.
+Word on the street is that people who drink Pilao also drink Cafe Caboclo.
+From what we can gather, loyalists to the tin can (Folgers-style bulk coffee) switch between the two quite a bit.

 So, as we know, Brazilian coffee is nutty and chocolatey – and Café Caboclo is no exception.
 But this is the Maxwell House to our Folgers.
 Sure, it has those familiar tastes, but you have to be looking for them.
-If you’re looking for a manufactured Brazilian coffee experience on par with a late night diner, Café Caboclo is not a bad choice.
+If you’re looking for a consistent Brazilian coffee experience at a low price, Café Caboclo is not a bad choice.

 When it comes to picking the Brazilian coffee, it’s all about your taste.
-Pinpointing a region of coffee you like takes a huge part of the guessing game out of the equation.
+Thinking about the flavors you love will help you pinpoint a variety of coffee you like.
+Keep reading to learn about your options.

 Other regions we’ve covered: